-A Treatment Plan is often used by health professionals to guide and shape the focus of treatment in order to to maximize our growth when we feel pressure to adapt or change some part of ourselves or our lives.
+A Treatment Plan is often used by health professionals to guide and shape the focus of treatment.
+This is in order to maximize our growth when we feel pressure to adapt or change some part of ourselves.
+Ultimately, this is to improve your life.

 While often seeking a modality of treatment is absolutely the right choice, I propose that we also have a wealth of goodness at our fingertips that can assist us in creating a state of wellbeing, stillness, and wholeness.